matpandino/trashtalk-chat-app/README.md

 ### Notes

-Due to limited time, some features couldn't be fully implemented:
+Due to limited time, I had to cut some shortcuts that impacted code quality.
+Here are some areas where there is room for improvement:

-- **Image Upload to S3**: This feature is planned but not yet included.
+- **API Image Upload to S3**: Even though image uploading is working locally.
+It could directly upload to s3.
-- **Componentization**: Some items on the App still need to be refactored for better reusability.
+- **Componentization**: Some components on the App still need to be refactored for better reusability.
-- **Login Token**: Currently, the token only holds the user ID.
+- **Login Token / Auth middleware**: Currently, the token only holds the user ID.
 While this is sufficient to identify the user making the request, it can be enhanced for better security and scalability.
 - **API Architecture**: The current API architecture is functional but could be further optimized.
 Refactoring it into a more modular structure, with better separation of concerns, would enhance maintainability and scalability.
 - **.env Support**: The project currently lacks full support for environment variables using a `.env` file.